Yanir-R/Yanir-R/README.md

 ### :construction_worker: Here is What I'm Working On!

-- 🔭 I’m currently working on  User Management System
+- 🔭 I’m currently working on  React App
 - 🌱 I’m currently learning React in depth
 - 👯 I’m looking to collaborate on Angular & React projects